 How to Measure Your Anaerobic Threshold

-There are a few different ways to measure your anaerobic threshold or lactate threshold, some of which are estimations, whereas others are more direct laboratory assessments.
+There are several methods for measuring your anaerobic threshold or lactate threshold, some of which are estimates, while others are more direct laboratory assessments.

-If you are a trained endurance athlete, one of the better ways to approximate your anaerobic threshold is to take the mean heart rate, or average heart rate, during a longer duration race such as a 10 km or half marathon running race or a 30 km cycling race.
+If you are a trained endurance athlete, one of the best ways to approximate your anaerobic threshold is to take the mean heart rate, or average heart rate, during a longer-duration race, such as a 10 km or half-marathon.

 The point at which the increase in blood lactate concentration is no longer linear but instead hits a more exponential rise would be considered your lactate threshold, or for all intents and purposes, your anaerobic threshold.

-Variations of this protocol, such as the Mader Test, also exist where your lactate threshold is automatically “reached“ and determined once your blood lactate levels reach 4 mmol/L.
+Variations of this protocol, such as the Mader Test, also exist where your lactate threshold is automatically “reached“ and determined once your blood lactate levels reach four mmol/L.

 This graded exercise test doesn’t directly measure anaerobic or lactate threshold because no blood lactate samples are taken.
 Of course, this makes the test far less invasive and easier to perform, but the results will be less accurate.